JavaGT/wearetheuniversity.org/source/blog/2024/08/31/student-opinions-cuts.md

 ---

 The proposed course cuts would be very stupid.
 I mainly do courses offered by the Faculty of Science, in some of the more popular majors, and small course cuts could limit my degree to a standard of education far below the world standard university which UoA claims to be.
-I want to take interesting advanced classes, and do the degree I want, not just the degree everyone else in my cohort does.
+I want to take interesting advanced classes, and do the degree I want, not just the degree everyone else in my cohort does.---

----

 The majority of the electives for my design degree had less than 80 people in them.
 The courses that I enjoyed the most, often had small numbers of students (with some classes having less than 30, and even less than 10 students enrolled in the class).
 If courses under 60 students were cut, a lot of the electives available would be cut, which would mean that students are unable to complete all their degree requirements within the three year time period (for BDes students) or 4+ year period (for conjoint students).
 This could completely change the structure of the design undergraduate program.

 ---